bernhardbrunner/nagios-check-infections/README.md

 nagios-check-infections
 =======================
-Last modified: 2014-02-25 09:25
+Last modified: 2014-03-10 07:09
 Author: Bernhard Brunner

 Nagios plugin to check for infections of new, in-the-wild root kits not covered by chkrootkit, rkhunter etc.

 Currently, this nagios plugin checks for the following rootkits:
-- cdorked using an external c program
+- cdorked using an external c program.
+See the original blog post http://www.welivesecurity.com/2013/04/26/linuxcdorked-new-apache-backdoor-in-the-wild-serves-blackhole/ for more information.
 - ebury
 - darkleech